Identifying Open Door Threats in the OR to Reduce Surgical Site Infections

 In light of this volatile situation, why would anyone trust an IoT system to monitor temperature, humidity, air pressure, and other room conditions within their healthcare enterprise?

 The answer is simple.
-Conditions monitoring only transmits conditions data—temperature, humidity, air pressure—and in many cases, the monitoring platform does not share an enterprise IT or building automation/control system for monitoring and reporting purposes.
+Condition monitoring only transmits condition data—temperature, humidity, air pressure—and, in many cases, the monitoring platform does not integrate with an enterprise IT or building automation/control system for monitoring and reporting.

-Sonicu wireless monitoring, for example, is capable of operating completely off of an existing IT or BAS system to monitor environmental conditions throughout a campus or entire network of offices.
+Sonicu wireless monitoring, for example, can operate entirely off an existing IT or BAS system to monitor environmental conditions across a campus or an entire network of offices.

 Sonicu’s sensors sit in the client facility and never touch the client’s internal network.
-Sensor data is transmitted via 900 MHz radios (internal to the sensors) to a central cellular gateway and then to Sonicu’s Amazon Web Service platform.
+Sensor data is transmitted via 900 MHz radios (internal to the sensors) to a central cellular gateway, then to Sonicu’s Amazon Web Services platform.

 900 MHz radios typically provide a superior radio signal compared to WiFi and Cellular, and are cost-effective.
 Furthermore, 900 MHz radios can “mesh,” providing a self-healing, reliable network.

-This is an ideal option for clients with many sensors in one area that can share a single cellular data plan.
+This is an ideal option for clients with many sensors in a single area who can share a single cellular data plan.

 The gateway utilizes a cellular modem to send data packets to SoniCloud.
 All traffic sent from the cellular modem is encrypted via a VPN and decrypted by Sonicu at AWS, ensuring data remains protected as it travels over the internet.

-Additionally, most Sonicu sensors can serve both as a sensor and a data gateway by using a cellular modem internal to the sensor.
-This is an ideal option for locations that wish to use a cellular transmission option and have a small number of sensors in each location.
+Additionally, most Sonicu sensors can serve as both a sensor and a data gateway by using an internal cellular modem.
+This is an ideal option for locations that wish to use cellular transmission and have a small number of sensors at each location.

-Furthermore, Sonicu monitors and records only environmental data such as the temperature of cold storage equipment, room temperature, and humidity, sound, air pressure, etc., and this is the only data transmitted.
+Furthermore, Sonicu monitors and records only environmental data, such as the temperature of cold storage equipment, room temperature, humidity, sound, and air pressure, and only this data is transmitted.

-As a result, there is no PHI or other HIPAA-related information monitored by Sonicu devices.
+As a result, Sonicu devices do not monitor PHI or other HIPAA-related information.

 Subscribe to our newsletter for expert insights, product updates, and strategies to keep your operations running smoothly.